microsoft/ai-developer/Labs/lab-06.md

 ### Estimated Duration: 25 minutes

 This hands-on lab introduces content filtering in Azure AI Foundry to help you build safer, more responsible AI applications.
 You'll learn to apply built-in filters, adjust settings, and create custom rules to block unwanted content—all within Azure AI Foundry Studio.
-Complete prerequisites before starting, as the lab runs in a cloud-based environment.

 ## Objectives
 In this exercise, you will be performing the following tasks: